 Second, follow all posted signs and driving etiquette on the road trip and yield to oncoming cars whenever you see the yield sign, most likely at the beginning of the one lane bridges.
 Although it might be tempting to stop at one of the Road to Hana Mile markers, please do not block the road for any reason!

-Third, it is a good idea to pack some lunch with you on this trip but in case you do not have time or lack a cooler, there are quite a few options along the way as well which I will be talking about later in the post.
+Third, it is a good idea to pack some lunch with you on this trip but in case you do not have time or lack a cooler, there are quite a few places to eat on Road to Hana as well which I will be talking about later in the post.

 Fourth and this is important, you do not have to worry yourself sick about not answering nature’s call on this trip.
-Although there are no rest areas as such on the highway, there are some porter potties as well as several state parks equipped with restrooms for you to relieve yourself, so go ahead and gulp down as much of fresh sugarcane or coconut juice as you want from the roadside fruit stands!
+Although there are no rest areas on Hana highway itself, there are some porter potties as well as several state parks equipped with restrooms for you to relieve yourself at Road to Hana stops, so go ahead and gulp down as much of fresh sugarcane or coconut juice as you want from the roadside fruit stands!

 Finally, wear sturdy shoes since there will be places accessible by hiking through rocky terrain but bring flip flops and swimsuits if you plan to take a splash in one of the beaches or water holes in the way.
 I will provide some more tips and suggestions towards the end of the post when I talk about our stay at Hana.
 So without further ado, let’s get started on this epic journey!

 Now begins the complete Road to Hana itinerary as we experienced it with details on all the Road to Hana Mile Markers.
 The Gypsy guide app is wonderful and alerts you about these Road to Hana attractions well in advance, so that you have enough time to pull over and enjoy these attractions.
 These Road to Hana stops are as follows: